<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 6. Click the blue Send button at the bottom left of the Compose window to deliver your message.

-Important: If you’ve received a reply to an email, but the Gmail read receipt is not showing, Gmail offers a read receipt troubleshooting list.
+Important: If you've received a response to an email, but the Gmail read receipt is not showing, Gmail offers a read receipt troubleshooting list.
+This will fix the issue.

 How to Return a Read Receipt in Gmail